-The medications used to fight HIV are called antiretrovirals.
+The medicines used to fight HIV are called antiretrovirals.
 They work to stop the virus multiplying.
-This helps to protect your immune system from damage caused by HIV.
+This helps protect your immune system from damage caused by HIV.

 The medications used to treat HIV and AIDS may be similar.

-If your immune system has already been damaged, treatment can help stop further damage and even allow the immune system to partly repair itself.
+If there is damage to your immune system, medicines can help stop further damage and even allow your immune system to partly repair itself.

 Types of antiretrovirals include:

 - nucleoside reverse transcriptase inhibitors (NRTIs or 'nukes')

 - non-nucleoside reverse transcriptase inhibitors (NNRTIs or 'non-nukes')